The Useful Wellbeing Life Lessons We Can Learn From Immigrants

 Crystal Shao

 While interning for The Everygirl, Crystal Shao wrote an article about the things she learnt from her immigrant parents.
-One of the things she learnt was that we should all start paying more attention to, especially because of the pandemic, the importance of our health.
+One of the things she learnt was that we should all start paying more attention to, especially because of the pandemic and the importance of our health.
 Both health and mental health.
 It’s hard to take care of others, fulfil our duties, or grow as a person, if we neglect our health: “our bodies are like batteries that need charging”.
 This recharge can range from eating properly, self-care, seeking treatment, exercise, etc. You get the idea.

 Another thing Crystal learned from her parents was the importance of knowledge and making that a lifelong pursuit.
 Seeking knowledge helps with problem solving, as well as curiosity being a healthy thing to nurture.
 Furthermore, most intolerance and discrimination comes from ignorance, which can be overcome with knowledge.